gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | collection_type | string |  |
 | collection_id | integer |  |

-You can undo a followed Product or Brand by its id, we refer this action as _unfollow_.
+Follow a particular Product specified by its uid.
 Pass the uid of the product in request URL

 Success Response: